---

 ```

-- **Inline math** (`$x^2$`) is NOT supported by the renderer.
-For important inline math, either convert to a `::latex()` block or write it as plain text (e.g., "where x is the input variable").
+- Inline math (`$x^2$`) is NOT supported by the renderer.
+For important inline math, either convert it to a `::latex()` block or write it as plain text (for example, "where x is the input variable").

 ### Footnotes and citations

-- LaTeX `\cite{key}` and `\citep{key}` — look up the key in the `.bib` file and write a proper footnote with the full citation: `[^N]: Author et al., Title, Year.
-URL if available`
+- LaTeX `\cite{key}` and `\citep{key}`: look up the key in the `.bib` file and write a proper footnote with the full citation, in the form `[^N]: Author et al., Title, Year.
+URL if available`.

 Example: